 Pride is a great time to talk to your kids about the LGBTQ experience.
 Helping them understand kindness, diversity and accepting others for who they truly are.
 If you get to do all this while having fun with your kids, that’s a win for everyone!

-2020 Pride Month does look very different to last year.
-Last year as parents we were looking to include our kids in some of the month-long Pride celebrations.
+2020 Pride Month does look very different from last year.
+Last year as parents, we were looking to include our kids in some of the month-long Pride celebrations.
 This year we will look to celebrate at home and keep teaching our kids acceptance all year long.

-Here are a few of our favorite ideas.
+Here are a few of our favourite ideas.

 Paint your face with iconic rainbows, gems, anything that brings the spirit of free love and happiness

-Read , some great books with LGBTQ characters or concepts- These were just some of my favorites that my kids really loved too!
+Read some great books with LGBTQ characters or concepts- These were just some of my favourites that my kids really loved too!

 Worm Loves Worm by J. J. Austrian, illustrated by Mike Curato (ages 3–8)